-In response to the hearing on this legislation yesterday, Sandy Hook Promise released the following statement:
+In response to the passage of this legislation yesterday, Sandy Hook Promise released the following statement:

-“Although Connecticut currently has strong child access prevention laws that impose criminal liability on adults whose unsafe storage of a firearm results in the death of a minor, there is a loophole in current law that says criminal liability can only be imposed if the gun is stored loaded.
-Ethan’s Law would close this loophole by clarifying that current law also applies to unloaded guns and further extends these protections to all children by changing the definition of minor from children ages 16 and under to children ages 18 and under.
-These are common-sense steps that should be taken immediately,” said Mark Barden, co-founder and managing director of Sandy Hook Promise and father of Daniel, who was killed in the Sandy Hook Elementary School tragedy in 2012.
+“We applaud the Connecticut state legislature for finally clarifying that the current gun safety law also applies to unloaded guns and further extends these protections to all children by changing the definition of minor from children ages 16 and under to children ages 18 and under.
+These are common-sense steps that will bring us closer to protecting all children in our state from gun violence,” said Mark Barden, co-founder and managing director of Sandy Hook Promise and father of Daniel, who was killed in the Sandy Hook Elementary School tragedy in 2012.

 According to a 2018 study by scholars at the Harvard Injury Control Research Center, 4.6 million minors in the U.S. live in homes with at least one loaded, unlocked firearm.
 Further, surveys by the Department of Family and Community Medicine at San Francisco General Hospital have shown that three out of four children know the location of their parent’s gun in the home, and one out of every three children admitted to handling the gun unsupervised.
 Without strong policy action, these statistics represent countless tragedies waiting to happen.